-A Source Water Assessment Plan has been prepared for our system.
-If you have any questions about this report, our source water assessment, or concerning your water utility, or if you do not have internet access, please contact Belton-Honea Path Water Authority at (864)369-7442.
+A Source Water Assessment Plan has been prepared for our system by SCDHEC.
+For more information, please contact SCDHEC at 803-898-3531.
+If you have any questions about this report, or if you do not have internet access, please contact Belton-Honea Path Water Authority at (864)369-7442.
 We want you, our neighbors and valued customers, to be informed about your water utility.
 Feel free to attend any of our regularly scheduled meetings on the 3rd Monday of every month at 6 o'clock at the Belton-Honea Path Water Authority.